deploywithjoy/cicd-demos/README.md

 ## Jenkins

-GitHub Copilot
-Sure!
 Below is an example of a Jenkins pipeline script (Jenkinsfile) to deploy the whereami application to Kubernetes.
 This script assumes that you have a Dockerfile for building the application image and Kubernetes manifests for deploying the application.

-Jenkinsfile
-Explanation
+Jenkinsfile Explanation

 environment: